 Though both men and women cheat, statistics reveal that more men than women have confessed to having affairs after marriage.
 Women are extremely sensitive beings and it’s emotionally traumatic when men cheat on them.
-They find themselves tormented by the question, “Why does this happen, why do married men cheat?”
+They find themselves tormented by the question, “Why does this happen, why do married men cheat?
+It is not just about fleeting flings, many times women find their husbands carrying on with long-standing affairs and wonder about their partner, “why do married men have long-term affairs ?”

-To their relief 30 relationship experts answer this question below:
+To their relief 30 relationship experts answer this question below to help you understand why men cheat:

 1) Men cheat due to lack of maturity Tweet this

-Males in general will have a myriad of reasons why they engage in extramarital affairs.
-From my clinical experience I have noticed a common theme of emotional immaturity with those that act on the emotional and physical aspects of cheating.
+Males, in general, will have a myriad of reasons why they engage in extramarital affairs.
+From my clinical experience, I have noticed a common theme of emotional immaturity with those that act on the emotional and physical aspects of cheating.
 Lacking the maturity to invest the time, commitment, and energy to work through core issues within their marital relationship is often not a priority.
-Instead these men often choose to engage in activities that are harmful to both their significant others, families, and themselves.
+Instead, these men often choose to engage in activities that are harmful to both their significant others, families and themselves.
 The scorching repercussions that often come with the aftermath of cheating is not considered until after the fact.
+Cheating men have a visible proclivity to be reckless.
 It would be helpful for men that are contemplating cheating to think long and hard if the affair is worth hurting or possibly losing the ones that they proclaim to love most.
 Is your relationship really worth gambling with?

 2) Men cheat when they are made to feel inadequate Tweet this

+Why do men cheat?
+A gnawing feeling of Inadequacy is a major prelude to an urge to cheat.
 Men (and women) indulge in cheating when they feel inadequate.
 When spouses are repeatedly made to feel like they are less than, they seek to find someone that makes them feel like a priority.
 In essence, they try to fill the void that their partner use to occupy.
+Seeking attention outside a relationship is a sign that they were made to feel inadequate by their partners.
+Looking for attention outside of a relationship is a prominent sign of an emerging betrayal in a relationship.

 3) Men feel ashamed about their desire for pleasure Tweet this

-Shame.
-I know that sounds ironic and like a cart-horse dilemma, since many people become ashamed after getting caught cheating.
+Why do good husbands have affairs?
+The answer is – Shame.
+I know that sounds ironic and like a cart-horse dilemma since many people become ashamed after getting caught cheating.
 But cheating behaviors are very often triggered by shame.
 I hate to be reductive and categorical, but what many men who have cheated have in common–both gay and straight–is some degree of shame about their desires for pleasure.
+A cheating man is often someone plagued by a strong but hidden sense of shame about his sexual desires.
 Many of them love and are deeply devoted to their partners, but over time they develop an intense fear of their desires being rejected.
 The closer any of us gets to someone we love, the more familiar and familial the bond becomes, and therefore the more difficult it is to seek pleasure as individuals–especially when it comes to sex and romance–without potentially hurting the other person in some way, and feeling shame as a result.

 Rather than risk the shame of exposing their desires and getting rejected, many men decide to have it both ways: a safe, secure and loving relationship at home; and an exciting, liberating, sexual relationship elsewhere.
 As a therapist I help people navigate the challenging task of negotiating sexual needs with their partners, rather than resort to cheating or unnecessary breakups.
 In many many cases couples decide to stay together as a result.
 In some cases, a frank and transparent dialogue about conflicting desires may lead to necessary separation.
 But openly negotiating sexual needs is better for everyone involved than deceiving your partner and breaking the mutually recognized rules of the relationship.